oceanprotocol/market/content/pages/privacy/en.md

 **Legitimate interests:**

-Our legitimate interest in providing the history table is to offer you the possibility to overview your transactions made on Ocean Market.
+Our legitimate interest in providing the history table is to offer you the possibility to overview your transactions made on OpenLava.

 **Retention period:**